google-research/federated/README.md

 resusable framework or package.

-*   The recommended usage for this repository is to `git clone` and follow the instruction in each indedpendent project to run the code, usually with `bazel`.
+*   The recommended usage for this repository is to `git clone` and follow the instruction in each independent project to run the code, usually with `bazel`.

 There is a special module `utils/` that is widely used as a dependency for